Skip to main content

 Dietary fat is a structural and functional component of hormonal health.
 Cholesterol, often viewed negatively, is the foundational molecule from which all steroid hormones, including testosterone, are synthesized.
 Research has demonstrated a direct relationship between dietary fat intake and circulating testosterone levels.

-A and meta-analysis published in The Journal of Steroid Biochemistry and Molecular Biology found that diets low in fat were associated with significant decreases in total and free testosterone in men.
+A systematic review and meta-analysis published in The Journal of Steroid Biochemistry and Molecular Biology found that diets low in fat were associated with significant decreases in total and free testosterone in men.
 This suggests that restricting fat intake below a certain threshold may compromise the body’s ability to produce adequate levels of androgens.

 The types of fat consumed are also relevant.
 Monounsaturated and saturated fats appear to play a direct role in supporting testosterone production, while the overall balance of fats is important for general health.